Cannon AAFES Makes Annual Donation to Base MWR Fund

-Cannon Air Force Base Army and Air Force Exchange Services management presents 27th Special Operations Wing leadership with a symbolic check representing their annual donation to the wing’s Morale, Welfare and Readiness Fund at the base July 31st, 2020.
-The annual donation from AAFES helps fund 27th Special Operations Force Support Squadron quality of life services.
-(U.S. Air Force photo by Senior Airman Maxwell Daigle)
+(CANNON AFB, N.M.)--Cannon Army and Air Force Exchange Service management presented 27th Special Operations Wing leadership with a donation of over $370,000 to the base’s Morale, Welfare and Recreation fund in a ceremony here July 31, 2020.

+The annual contribution makes up approximately 15% of the MWR fund, which supports 27th Special Operations Force Support Squadron facilities such as the Cannon Lanes bowling alley and the Whispering Winds golf course as well as base-wide morale events hosted by the squadron.

+“Without the generous contributions of our AAFES partners, we would not be able to continue providing exceptional customer service through our non-appropriated fund facilities,” said Col. Todd Randolph, 27th Special Operations Mission Support Group commander.
+“AAFES and the men and women of the 27 SOFSS are mutually committed to creating unmatched agile and responsive customer support service by a diverse range of quality of life activities to our Air Commandos and their families.”

 |Date Taken: